Faraday-dot-py/MATS-9.0/research/idea.md

 - Sucks because it makes looking back at what the text was much more difficult

 I've started using my school google drive as storage for the wikipedia dataset, as it quickly connects to the colab notebook (14gb is under the 15gb limit!)
-- This gives me access to millions of training examples (~7m examples with ~1/3 of the DS uploaded)
+- This gives me access to millions of training examples (~7m examples with ~1/3 of the DS uploaded) (ended up being 33,516,409 lines of text, split across 3,373 files)
 - Unfortunately means I have to re-tune network
 	- Started re-tuning and I'm getting way more promising results!
 	- Before, text outputs before didn't seem to have a cohesive topic